sdsdkkk/sdsdkkk.github.io/_posts/2017-10-14-vulnhub-lazysysadmin-writeup.markdown

 smb: \>
 ```

+`share$` doesn't allow us to put files into the server, but it allows us to get files.
+This means we're able to get any PHP file which code we need to see.

 We can see that it has WordPress running.
 After some check, the WordPress is run at `/wordpress/` path instead of `/wp/`, since `/wp/` is an empty directory.

 We can also see that the host is running on Apache.